Medium Reducers in React

 .
 Don’t lie to React or the linter, include functions in deps 2 3.

 These are not necessarily problems, they can be overcome.
-I find that callbacks just make everything harder, this become especially apparant in large code bases.
+I find that callbacks in components just make everything harder, this become especially apparant in large code bases.

 Given enough time, you will reach a point where you’ll wonder "Will adding this callback to this dependency array blow up a useEffect